 A clear description of the records you are requesting (Required).
 FOIA is not intended as a medium for answering questions.
 Questions should be directed to the appropriate Department staff for response.

-FOIA requests may be emailed to Aging.FOIA@illinois.gov or mailed/delivered to: IDoA, FOIA Officer, One Natural Resources Way, Suite 100, Springfield, IL 62702 or email:
+FOIA requests may be emailed to Aging.FOIA@illinois.gov or mailed/delivered to: IDoA, FOIA Office, One Natural Resources Way, Springfield, IL 62702.

 3. Subpoena or Court Order:

-These requests may be submitted directly to the service provider or the Department on Aging for Community Care (CCP), Adult Protective Services or Benefits Access Program Client/Participant's records.
-Subpoena’s must include an authorized release of the information (described above) or a suitable HIPAA Order of Protection.
+Subpoenas and Orders may be submitted directly to the service provider or the Department on Aging for Community Care (CCP), Adult Protective Services or Benefits Access Program Client/Participant's records.
+Subpoena's involving CCP records must include an authorized release of the information (described above) or a suitable HIPAA Order of Protection.
 Ombudsman resident or participant records require a court order for disclosure when an authorization or consent is not provided.

-Pursuant to CFR 45 Sec.
-1324.13 all requests for Long-Term Care Ombudsman and Home Care Ombudsman Program records must be submitted in writing to the Office of the State Long-Term Care Ombudsman Program at
+Orders for Long-Term Care Ombudsman Program and Home Care Ombudsman Program records must be submitted in writing to the Office of the State Long-Term Care Ombudsman Program at AGING.SLTCOProgram@illinois.gov.

 Reasonable Accommodation and Civil Rights Complaint Procedures: